15 Best Interview Questions to Ask Candidates [According to Hiring Experts]

 On the flip side of the coin from Megan Moore, Chris Lewandowski, President of Princess Dental Staff, likes to focus on the current industry landscape when interviewing new candidates.

-“This is one of the most important interview questions to ask because it will allow you to gauge a candidate’s industry knowledge, understanding level, and ability to think critically about current affairs.
+“This is one of the most important interview questions to ask candidates because it will allow you to gauge a candidate’s industry knowledge, understanding level, and ability to think critically about current affairs.
 In addition, it reveals if they are keeping up with industry news and trends, which can be crucial in today’s ever-changing business world.
 Thus, asking this question during an interview can give you a better sense of whether or not a candidate would be a good fit for your company.”

 When it comes to hiring new employees, finding the right person is critical.
 But if you only ask the same old interview questions, you’ll continue to get the same old responses.
 So, in order to find the perfect new team member, you need to dive a little deeper with the interview questions you ask.